 - c-d.
-The project will not substantially alter the drainage pattern on site or cause a significant increase in erosion or siltation on or off the existing winery site. - e.
+The project will not substantially alter the drainage pattern on site or cause a significant increase in erosion or siltation on or off the cultivated agricultural vineyard site. - e.
 The project uses private storm drain facilities that will not negatively affect any nearby creeks.
-These existing facilities have been sized appropriately to accommodate the increased production which would ensure that there is a less than significant impact. - f.
+These facilities have been sized appropriately to ensure that there is a less than significant impact. - f.
 There are no other factors in this project that would otherwise degrade water quality. - g- h.
-The entirety of the project site is located within the FEMA-designated 100-year floodplain.
-No new winery structures are proposed and thus there will be no impact from the proposed project. - i-j.
+No portion of the project site is located within the FEMA-designated 100-year floodplain.
+No new winery structures are proposed and thus none will be located within the designated floodplain zone. - i-j.
 The parcel is not located in an area that is subject to inundation by tsunamis, seiches, or mudflows.
-The project site is located on level land with minimal slopes.
-Potential for tsunami, seiche, or mudflows is considered less-than-significant.
+The project site is located on rolling, level to steeply-sloped hillside land.
+Potential for tsunami is considered less-than-significant.

-X. LAND USE AND PLANNING.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Physically divide an established community? b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$ c) Conflict with any applicable habitat conservation plan or natural community conservation plan? $\boxtimes$ a. - c.
+ld the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Physically divide an establishedb) Conflict with any applicable la agency with jurisdiction over ordinance) adopted for the \boxtimes c) Conflict with any applicable community conservation plan? habitat conservation plan or natural \boxtimes a. - c.
 The project would not occur within an established community, nor would it result in the division of an established community.
 The project complies with the Napa County Code and all other applicable regulations.
-The subject parcel is located in the AP (Agricultural Preserve) zoning district, which allow wineries and uses accessory to wineries subject to use permit approval.
+The subject parcel is located in the AW (Agricultural Watershed) zoning district, which allow wineries and uses accessory to wineries subject to use permit approval.
 The proposed project is compliant with the physical limitations of the Napa County Zoning Ordinance.
 The County has adopted the Winery Definition Ordinance (WDO) to protect agriculture and open space and to regulate winery development and expansion in a manner that avoids potential negative environmental effects.

 Agricultural Preservation and Land Use Policy AG/LU-1 of the 2008 General Plan states that the County shall, "preserve existing agricultural land uses and plan for agriculture and related activities as the primary land uses in Napa County."
-The property's General Plan land use designations are Agricultural Watershed and Open Space (AR) and Agricultural Resource (AR), which allow "agriculture, processing of agricultural products, and single-family dwellings."
+The property's General Plan land use designation is Agricultural Watershed and Open Space (AR) and Agricultural Resource (AR), which allow "agriculture, processing of agricultural products, and single-family dwellings."
 More specifically, General Plan Agricultural Preservation and Land Use Policy AG/LU-2 recognize wineries and other agricultural processing facilities, and any use clearly accessory to those facilities, as agriculture.
-The project would allow for the continuation of agriculture as a dominant land use within the county by increased wine production and is fully consistent with the Napa County General Plan.
+The project would allow for the continuation of agriculture as a dominant land use within the county and is fully consistent with the Napa County General Plan.